paulmsmith/nhsuk.service-manual.prototype-kit.docs/README.md

 ## Contribute

-If you want to contribute to the NHS.UK prototype kit guidance, then read our [contributing guidelines](CONTRIBUTING.md).
+If you want to contribute to the NHS prototype kit guidance, then read our [contributing guidelines](CONTRIBUTING.md).

 ### Style guide